-Replacing the Front Side Marker/ Parking/Turn Signal Light Bulb
+Replacing a Front Side Marker Light Bulb

-1. To change the bulb on the driver's side, start the engine, turn the steering wheel all the way to the right, then turn off the engine.
-To change the bulb on the passenger's side, turn the steering wheel to the left.
+- 1. To change the bulb on the driver's side, start the engine, turn the steering wheel all the way to the right, then turn off the engine.
+To change the bulb on the passenger's side, turn the steering wheel to the left. - 2.
+Use a flat-tipped screwdriver to remove the two holding clips from the inner fender.